What Should You Look for in a Top Rated Glove?

 When new, the Mizuno MVP series is too stiff to put into gameplay situations.
 It will not take a dedicated regimen or an act of Congress to get it ready, though.
 Some other gloves may come ready for play at purchase, but few in this price range will feel as good on your hand over time than the MVP.

 The bugaboo of fastpitch gloves strikes again.
 Manufacturers like Mizuno must meet the demands of the largest market segment applicable, and for the fastpitch market, that means girls with small hands.
-It does not take an abnormally large hand size for the MVP to become too tight.
+Note that the model we link to here is 12.5 inches, however, so if you have very small hands, it might be too big.
 But for the vast majority of fastpitch players, the finger stalls and adjustable hand opening will be sized just right.

 Much like the Mizuno Franchise series, the MVP is a player’s glove.
 The leather is high quality, though not the highest, and the web has universal appeal.
 The pocket is large without being overly deep, so it can serve equally well at almost any position.
 If you play anywhere but first or third base, the Mizuno MVP series may be your Goldilocks glove.
 When you combine these factors, this is why we’ve given the nod to the Mizuno MVP for best fastptich glove overall.